effyteva/CSharpLibraries/Teva.Common.Data.Gremlin/README.md

 As Gremlin Server will hopefully soon be released, I've created a C# client for accessing it, using .NET WebSockets.

-When Gremlin Server gets an official version, I'll transform my Gremlin Script builder to support the new Gremlin Server libraries, and publish those as well.

-Please note this requires .NET Framework 4.5 or higher, and Windows 8/Server 2012 or newer.
+Please note this requires .NET Framework (currency compiled for 4.6)

 There are three primary classes:
 * GremlinClient - Uses both GremlinScript and GremlinServerClient, to provide an easy to use library on Gremlin